Documentation

 Installing Ionic

 In this guide we will review how to add Radiant Media Player to a simple Ionic app for Android, while using Angular and Capacitor.
+The process is the same for an iOS app.
+See the following guides for:

 npm install -g @ionic/cli